jfmengels/eslint-plugin-fp/readme.md

 - [no-delete](docs/rules/no-delete.md) - Forbid the use of `delete`.
 - [no-let](docs/rules/no-let.md) - Forbid the use of `let`.
 - [no-loops](docs/rules/no-loops.md) - Forbid the use of loops.
+- [no-mutating-assign](docs/rules/no-mutating-assign.md) - Forbid the use of [`Object.assign()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/assign) with a variable as first argument.
 - [no-mutation](docs/rules/no-mutation.md) - Forbid the use of mutating operators.
-- [no-mutating-assign](docs/rules/no-mutating-assign.md) - Forbid the use of [`Object.assign()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/assign) with a variable as first argument.
 - [no-this](docs/rules/no-this.md) - Forbid the use of `this`.
 - [no-throw](docs/rules/no-throw.md) - Forbid the use of `throw`.
+- [no-unused-expression](docs/rules/no-unused-expression.md) - Enforce that an expression gets used.

 ## Recommended configuration